kgeorgieva/cilib.github.com/docs/user/clustering-psos.md

 different time-steps.
 The window size is 30 because the dataset is of size 90.
 So during the first 2000 iterations 30 of the data patterns will be used, at the 2000th iteration, the window slides to the next 30.
 A change detection strategy is used in order to inform the algorithm when a change has occurred so that the the re-initialization can take place.
-Its iterationOfChange parameter is set to how frequently a change occurs, in this case a change takes place every 2000 iterations.
+Its iterationModulus parameter is set to how frequently a change occurs, in this case a change takes place every 2000 iterations.